Wimboro/youtube-live/README.md

 - Stream videos to YouTube 24/7 with a user-friendly web interface
 - Configure streaming settings through the web dashboard
 - Manage media files for streaming
-- Upload media files through the dashboard
+- Upload and delete media files through the dashboard
 - View streaming logs in real-time
 - Randomize playback order
 - Loop playlist continuously